CalumR23/liferay-portal/README.markdown

 To use it, run:
 `./gradlew formatSource`

-It is recommended that `formatSource` be ran before submitting any source changes.
+It is recommended to run source formatting before submitting any source changes.

 ## Test Properties